hdhoot56/github-analyzer/README.md

 ## ✨ Features

+> **Note**: This project's website layout and architecture were developed using Windsurf AI and the Model Context Protocol (MCP), providing an intelligent and responsive user interface.

 - **Repository Analysis**: Get detailed statistics about any public GitHub repository
 - **Commit Visualization**: Interactive charts showing commit history and patterns
 - **AI-Powered Insights**: Advanced analysis of repository health and activity